GabbedT/ApogeoRV/Docs/Sphinx/introduction.rst

 Welcome to the ApogeoRV Documentation!
-Whether you are a hardware engineer, software developer, or a newcomer to microprocessor design, this documentation will provide you with valuable insights on how this core works in detail: you will learn the microarchitectural and architectural details, the design choices an the tradeoffs done during design phase.
+Whether you are a hardware engineer, software developer, or a newcomer to microprocessor design, this documentation will provide you with valuable insights on how this core works in detail: you will learn the microarchitectural and architectural details, the design choices and the tradeoffs done during design phase.

-*This is an academic project, it doesn't aim to replace any of the already existing CPUs*, however it can be perfectly used in any open source project as a main CPU core.

-.. important:: *This is an academic project, it doesn't aim to replace any of the already existing CPUs*, however it can be perfectly used in any open source project as a main CPU core.
+.. important:: *This is an academic project, it doesn't aim to replace any of the already existing CPUs*, however it can be perfectly used in any open source project as a main scalar core.

-**ApogeoRV** is a synthesizable RISCV core.
+**ApogeoRV** is a synthesizable RISC-V core.
 It aim to offer high performance with low power and low footprint and high flexibility thanks to the various synthesis configuration parameters.

 Features